teachingaway/teachingaway.github.io/_posts/2014-06-02-nautilus-v-biosig-decision.md

        a peer-to-peer network for salting rainbow tables.

-    2. The platform of claim 1, further comprising, a robust experience for A/B testing curated moonshots.
+    2. The platform of claim 1, further comprising, robust A/B testing for curated moonshots.

 Here's the [actual patent claim](https://www.google.com/patents/US5337753) at issue in Nautilus v.
 Biosig: